guidanoli/luav/README.md

 ## Example

-The following lines show how you would install Lua 5.4.4 on GNU/Linux.
+The following lines show how you would install Lua 5.4.4 with readline on GNU/Linux.

 ```
 luav get 5.4.4                  # Download source code from lua.org